yanghengtang/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-MediConnect detects that the given arguments to delete a doctor is invalid
+MediConnect detects that the given arguments to delete a doctor is invalid.
   * 1a1.
 MediConnect shows an error message.
   * 1a2.
 MediConnect requests for the correct input.